larspetrus/Roofpig/README.md

 Cubexps do one thing: Define a set stickers, out of the 54 on a cube.
 That's it.
 They do nothing else.

 The simplest format is listing pieces. `UBL` is all the stickers on the UBL corner piece.
-This is the whole U layer: `U UB UBL UBR UF UFL UFR UL UR`.
-Note that `U` is the center sticker, not the side or layer.
+'F' is the F side center sticker.
+This Cubexp is the whole U layer: `U UB UBL UBR UF UFL UFR UL UR`.
 For individual stickers, `UbL` is only the U and L stickers on UBL.
 So `U Ub Ubl Ubr Uf Ufl Ufr Ul Ur` is the U *side*.

 This would be enough to define any set of stickers.
-It would also be tedious and hard to read.
+It would also be tedious to write and hard to read.
 So there are shorthand expressions.

 - __F*__.
 Whole layer(s). `U*` is the U layer (`U UB UBL UBR UF UFL UFR UL UR`). `UF*` is the whole U and F layers.
 - __F-__.
 Everything *not* in these layers. `U-` is everything but the U layer. `ULB-` is the pieces not in U, L or B, which are `D DF DFR DR F FR R` (the DFR 2x2x2 block).